WinTeam Modernization

 As a part of the design team, I’m currently leading the end-to-end design of the navigation, authentication & authorization (roles & permissions), and schedule board.
 This includes all product research, stakeholder communication, design, and prototyping.
 I also set up weekly meetings with developers, designers, SME’s (subject matter experts) and product owners to iterate rapidly while considering diverse perspectives in my work.
 The more feedback I can get from the people who know our users the best, the better the product suits their needs.

 Before approaching design, it was important to understand the problems with the current experience.
-To get a strong background, I spoke with our SME’s (subject matter experts), Solutions Advisor, watched training videos and recorded interviews with customers.
-Then, to discover customer pain points, I had several user interviews to get customer feedback on how they use WinTeam today, particularly focusing on navigation, permissions, and schedules.
+To get a strong background, I spoke with our SME’s (subject matter experts), Solution Advisors, watched training videos and recorded interviews with customers.
+Then, to discover customer pain points, I had several user interviews to get customer feedback on how they use WinTeam today (particularly focusing on navigation, permissions, and schedules).
 Finally, to ensure a competitive solution and to make sure we were staying up to par with new, modern solutions, I conducted a market analysis of leading apps in the field service world.

 This is the existing WinTeam desktop software.
 I know what you’re thinking, is this from 1995?
 And were gradients really in style then?
 The answer is yes, and yes.